mobilewebup/django-tel/README.txt

 django-tel - telephone URL support for Django

-This app provides a helper template filter for creating "click to call" URLs, as described in RFC 2806: "URLs for Telephone Calls".
+This app provides a template filter for creating "click to call" URLs, as described in RFC 2806: "URLs for Telephone Calls".
 [0]

-The "tel" template filter takes will transform a phone number like string into a well-formed tel: hyperlink.
+The "tel" template filter transforms a phone number into a well-formed
+tel: hyperlink.
 This type of link can be clicked to initiate a phone call in most modern phones capable of viewing web pages.

 For example, in your django template: